Ephesians Part One: Deep Dive

 As we come to the main weapon of the Roman foot soldier, it's worth noting that in this whole picture, the sword is the only offensive element of the armour.
 Traditionally, soldiers would throw spears first to disable shields, not directly attack soldiers.
 That was a job reserved for the sword.
 The purpose of this sword was twofold: thrusting and slashing, hence it’s two usable edges.
 A soldier’s time or resources were never wasted in sharpening and studying the use of the sword.

 Paul teaches that the armour is primarily not an offensive tool, and the seeming imbalance is not a disadvantage.
 The Sword of the Spirit is ‘the Word of God’, a sword to be wielded, just like Jesus did in Matthew 4.
 Paul uses the analogy of the sword to liken it to the close-to-the-front-lines distinctiveness of evangelism.
 The Word of God is not just the New Testament–how could it have been if it wasn’t yet composed?
 Surely Paul is referring to the already promised, and now accomplished work through the Prophets and now Christ.

 Finally, Paul exhorts the people of Ephesus to pray, with different types of prayer, led and guided by the Spirit.
 Paul juxtaposes the individual armour of a soldier with the unified cries of prayer by the body of believers to see the victory of Christ appropriated to the lives of the church, and to bring about the Kingdom on Earth as it is in Heaven.

-The Whole Armour of God - John Henry Jowett.
+The Whole Armour of God by John Henry Jowett.

-The Epistle to the Ephesians – John Muddiman
+The Epistle to the Ephesians by John Muddiman